wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

-The figure below shows an example of a CI composed of four different services: a _website_, from where users interact with the system to upload/download data and launch computing tasks; a _storage service_, where data is stored permanently; a _file registry service_, a catalog that acts as a bookkeeper for data location; and a _compute service_, which executes computing tasks.
+The figure below shows an example of a CI composed of four different services: a _website_, from where users interact with the system to upload/download data and launch computing tasks; a _Storage service_, where data is stored permanently; a _File Registry service_, a catalog that acts as a bookkeeper for data location; and a _Compute service_, which executes computing tasks.

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/cyberinfrastructure/basics.svg">Cyberinfrastructure Setup</object>